KIC/message-hider/README.md

 ### Usage

-1. think of a secret seed which can be any kind of string
+1. think of a secret seed which can be any kind of string or generate one from the provided commands
 1. Optionally: Hide the seed in a file i.e. a flac file
 1. Optionally: create a source text file from a book
 1. Create an encryption key using the proived commands from a gif or text